Muni Fare Increase Induces Social Strike

 Students mobilize to reverse extra cost

 On Sept.
-1 Muni will increase its fare from $1.25 to $1.50, bringing student organizers from SF State to come together in an effort to persuade others to take part in a social strike.
+1 Muni increased its fare from $1.25 to $1.50, prompting student organizers from SF State to come together in an effort to persuade others to take part in a social strike.

 Instead of trying to shut the transit system down, organizers say riders can take it over by refusing to pay the new fee.

-“The goal is to force a political crisis so that they [Muni officials] have to respond to the people,” Zimmerman said.”
+“The goal is to force a political crisis so that they [Muni officials] have to respond to the people,” said geography major Jason Zimmerman.

-Muni spokesperson Maggie Lynch could not be reached for comment, but recently told the San Francisco Bay Guardian the measures are “about keeping the service going.”
+Muni spokeswoman Maggie Lynch could not be reached for comment, but recently told the San Francisco Bay Guardian the measures are “about keeping the service going.”

-She stated those not paying “might veil their theft as a transit strike, but it’s stealing.”
+Those not paying “might veil their theft as a transit strike, but it’s stealing,” Lynch said.